Abraham Wald: Life and career

-During World War II, Wald was a member of the Statistical Research Group (SRG) at Columbia University, where he applied his statistical skills to various wartime problems.
-They included methods of sequential analysis and sampling inspection.
-One of the problems that the SRG worked on was to examine the distribution of damage to aircraft returning after flying missions to provide advice on how to minimize bomber losses to enemy fire.
+The problems that the SRG worked on included methods of sequential analysis and sampling inspection.
+Another was to examine the distribution of damage to aircraft returning after flying missions to provide advice on how to minimize bomber losses to enemy fire.
 Wald derived a useful means of estimating the damage distribution for all aircraft that flew from the data on the damage distribution of all aircraft that returned.
 His work is considered seminal in the discipline of operational research, which was then fledgling.

 Wald and his wife died in 1950 when the Air India plane (VT-CFK, a DC-3 aircraft) in which they were travelling crashed near the Rangaswamy Pillar in the northern part of the Nilgiri Mountains, in southern India, on an extensive lecture tour at the invitation of the Indian government.
 He had visited the Indian Statistical Institute at Calcutta and was to attend the Indian Science Congress at Bangalore in January.
 Their two children were back at home in the United States.

 After his death, Wald was criticized by Sir Ronald A. Fisher FRS.
 Fisher attacked Wald for being a mathematician without scientific experience who had written an incompetent book on statistics.
 Fisher particularly criticized Wald's work on the design of experiments and alleged ignorance of the basic ideas of the subject, as set out by Fisher and Frank Yates.
 Wald's work was defended by Jerzy Neyman the next year.
 Neyman explained Wald's work, particularly with respect to the design of experiments.
 Lucien Le Cam credits him in his own book, Asymptotic Methods in Statistical Decision Theory: "The ideas and techniques used reflect first and foremost the influence of Abraham Wald's writings."

-He was the father of the noted American physicist Robert Wald.
+He is the father of the noted American physicist Robert Wald.